sharpthinker/python-lambda/README.md

 * Enables review, staging and production environments (by declaring the `$AWS_REVIEW_ENABLED`, `$AWS_STAGING_ENABLED` and `$AWS_PROD_ENABLED` in the project variables); the AWS template implements [environments integration](https://gitlab.com/to-be-continuous/samples/maven-on-gcloud/environments) and review environment cleanup support (manually or when the related development branch is deleted).
 * Configures AWS authentication by specifying AWS credentials (`$AWS_ACCESS_KEY_ID`, `$AWS_SECRET_ACCESS_KEY` and `$AWS_DEFAULT_REGION`) as (secret) CI/CD project variables.
-* Overrides the Docker image used by the template (`AWS_CLI_IMAGE`) with `pahud/aws-sam-cli:latest` as this project also needs to use
+* Overrides the Docker image used by the template (`AWS_CLI_IMAGE`) with the [official](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-image-repositories.html) `public.ecr.aws/sam/build-python3.9:latest`.
-  `saml CLI`in addition to the `aws CLI` tool.
-Remark: that could have been the official image from AWS `amazon/aws-sam-cli-build-image-provided:latest` but the first one is much smaller.

 In order to perform AWS deployments, the project implements: